When you land in Jinja and ask your hotel concierge about White Nile Class V rafting, you'll see the same price everywhere: $140 USD.

 This pricing model was engineered decades ago for wealthy Western tourists.
 But if you're a savvy budget traveler or backpacker, you've probably wondered: What exactly are you getting for that money?
 After 15 years as a local guide, I'm going to pull back the curtain.

-When you book through a travel agent or a hotel, they don't actually run the operation.
-They simply take your name and place one phone call to the company.
+When you book through a travel agent or a hotel, they simply take your name and place one phone call to the company, extracting a massive markup for a simple introduction.

 “The agency takes more for one phone call